-1. Due to a small cohort (<20), data for MMU, UNN and UOL Birmingham have not been included in the above.
+1. Due to a small cohort (<20), data for MMU and UNN have not been included in the chart on all BPTC outcomes, and data for MMU, UNN, UOL Birmingham and UWE have not been included in the chart on outcomes for BPTC graduates.

 3. A. 3.
-Percentage of enrolled part-time students who have completed the BPTC as of summer 2019: students from all domiciles - 2016 and 2017 enrolled students aggregated
+Percentage of enrolled part-time students who have completed the BPTC as of summer 2020: students from all domiciles - 2017 and 2018 enrolled students aggregated